dedeme/goapp/dmstack/doc/Reference/docs/imports.md

 #### Syntax Implementation

-The reader has a map from symbols to path.
+The reader has a map for each file from symbols to path.

 Every import generates a new entry "symbol: path".
 After that following cases of "symbol" are replaced by "path".

-Note that a redefinition of "symbol" hiddes the previous one.
+Note that a redefinition in the same file of "symbol" hiddes the previous one.

 The efective importation is made by _dmstack machine_, when code is processed.